LaunchCode-Education-Archived/csharp-web-development/src/chapters/data-types/data-types.rst

 built-in data types also have short names that differ from typical class name conventions.

-We provide here a list of some of the most common types, along with both short and class names.
+We provide here a list of some of the most common types, along with the official .NET class name.
 Recall that .NET gives us a class library with object types.
 We’ll generally prefer to use the short names for each of these.